david-schmidt/KEGS-upstream/README.kegs.txt

-KEGS is so accurate, even the built-in ROM selftests pass (you must be in 2.8MHz speed mode to pass the self-tests and you must set the Configuration Panel entry "Enable Text Page 2 shadow" to "Disabled on ROM 01" for ROM 01).
+KEGS is so accurate, even the built-in ROM selftests pass (you must be in 2.8MHz speed mode to pass the self-tests and you must set the Configuration Panel entry "Enable Text Page 2 shadow" to "Disabled on ROM 01" for ROM 01.
+Otherwise, the selftests will fail with code 040000).

 Release info:
 ------------